AshleyScirra/via.js/README.md

 Via.js is not ready for production use; it's more of a proof-of-concept.
 See below for caveats.

+## Live demo

+A basic demo showing DOM interactions and use of the Web Audio API from a worker is hosted here: [https://ashleyscirra.github.io/via.js/](https://ashleyscirra.github.io/via.js/)

+This works in Chrome, Firefox and Edge.
+Safari works but doesn't play audio since the demo only uses AudioContext, not webkitAudioContext, other than that it works fine.

 ## Example

 Here are some DOM calls **that work in a Web Worker** using Via.js: